Liposuction: A RealSelf Glossary

 HD or hi-def lipo

 A type of liposuction that helps to define musculature (for example, sculpt a six pack) and tighten skin at the same time.
-The body shape is contoured to a more athletic, sculpted appearance at the same time fat is removed.
+The body shape is contoured to a more athletic, sculpted appearance.

 Describes a body shaped like an hourglass.
 This is often the desired outcome when receiving liposuction of the stomach/hip area.